Sodium Polystyrene Sulfonate Oral Powder

 The intensity and duration of therapy depend upon the severity and resistance of hyperkalemia.

-Sodium polystyrene sulfonate should not be heated for to do so may alter the exchange properties of the resin.
+Sodium polystyrene sulfonate for suspension should not be heated for to do so may alter the exchange properties of the resin.

 |SODIUM POLYSTYRENE SULFONATE

 |Labeler - Trigen Laboratories, LLC (830479668)|